MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debuggercmds/-if.md

 ---
-title: .if (WinDbg)
+title: ".if (WinDbg)"
-description: The .if token behaves like the if keyword in C.
+description: "The .if token behaves like the if keyword in C."
 keywords: [".if Windows Debugging"] ms.date: 05/23/2017
 topic_type: